Black Friday 2021: Your guide to deals and sales from Amazon, Walmart, Best Buy, Target, Kohl's and more

 Apple Watch Series 3 with GPS. $109 (regularly $199)

-Walmart is offering Nintendo's latest home gaming system bundled with Mario Kart 8 Deluxe during their Black Friday deals.
+Walmart is offering Nintendo's latest home gaming system bundled with Mario Kart 8 Deluxe as part of its Black Friday deals.
 The $299 gaming bundle includes neon blue and red Joy-Con controllers, a Switch console, Switch dock, AC adapter, HDMI cable, two Joy-Con strap accessories, Mario Kart 8 Deluxe, and a Nintendo Switch online three month individual membership.

 Nintendo Switch with Mario Kart 8 Deluxe, $299